owent/WP-Code-Highlight.js/readme.txt

 === WP Code Highlight.js ===
 Donate link: https://github.com/owt5008137/WP-Code-Highlight.js/#donate
-Tags: source, code, highlight, sourcecode, highlighter, plugin, syntax, SyntaxHighlighter Requires at least: 3.0
+Tags: source, code, highlight, sourcecode, highlighter, plugin, syntax, SyntaxHighlighter, prettify, pandoc, stackedit, typora
+Requires at least: 3.3
-Tested up to: 4.7.0
+Tested up to: 4.7.2
-Stable tag: 0.5.14
+Stable tag: 0.5.17

-This is a wordpress plugin for highlight.js library.
+This plugin allow you to use [highlight.js](https://highlightjs.org) to highlight codes on any wordpress page.
-And you can easily migrate from SynaxHighlight or Google Prettify without change any code
+And you can easily migrate from SynaxHighlight, Google Prettify or CrayonSyntaxHighlighter without change any code

 == Description ==

-This is a wordpress plugin for highlight.js library.
+[WP-Code-Highlight.js](https://github.com/owt5008137/WP-Code-Highlight.js) is a wordpress plugin for [highlight.js](https://highlightjs.org) library.
-Highlight.js highlights syntax in code examples on any web pages.
+[Highlight.js](https://highlightjs.org) highlights codes on any web pages very fastly.
-It's very easy to use because it works automatically: finds blocks of code, detects a language, highlights it.

 This plugin allow you load highlight.js from local storage or from CDN.
-If you use local highlight.js, you can also choose only partly languages to make javascript file smaller(the smallest size is about 31KB).
+If you use local highlight.js, you can also choose only some languages to make javascript file smaller(the smallest size is about 40KB).

-On the other hand.This plugin allow you to switch syntax highlighter from other libraries.
-For now, we support SyntaxHighlighter and Prettify.
+You can also migrate from some other syntax highlighter easily.
+By now, we support SyntaxHighlighter, Prettify and CrayonSyntaxHighlighter.

 = Features: =
 * Works with comments